chuanqisun/htmaa-2025/src/posts/week-14/index.md

 ![Manual restoration process](./media/restore-human.webp)
 **Manual restoration process**

 To make this project more interesting, I also used a large-language model with vision skills to restore the spectrogram.
-The AI restoration is similar to the manual process except I prompted AI to also restore the [formants](https://en.wikipedia.org/wiki/Formant) stripes that were lost in the engraving.
+The AI restoration is similar to the manual process except I prompted AI to make most edits.
+AI was able to visually restore the [formants](https://en.wikipedia.org/wiki/Formant) lines, which in theory, contribute to a more natural utterance.

 ![AI restoration](./media/restore-ai.webp)
 **AI restoration process ([chat log](./code/reconstruction-trace.txt))**